 Oracle Business Intelligence Enterprise Edition (OBIEE) and Oracle Analytics Cloud (OAC) are Oracle’s offerings for enterprise analytics needs.
 OBIEE was one of the most sought Enterprise BI platforms prior to the introduction of Self-service Analytics tools.

-In the current scenario, OBIEE’s data visualization capabilities lag a lot behind most of the self-service Analytics platforms introduced in the recent years.
+In the current scenario, OBIEE’s data visualization capabilities lag a lot behind most of the self-service Analytics platforms introduced in recent years.

 However, many organizations using OBIEE are considering switching to a modern visualization tool like Tableau either to replace OBIEE completely or to complement the limitations of OBIEE in a bimodal approach.